 5 Ways of Working Types of Questions to consider: Long-term The importance of balancing Do the objectives and actions of the service area take into account the long-term trends that will impact services areas? short-term needs with the need to safeguard the ability to also meet long-term needs.
 Do the objectives and actions consider the needs of service users and future trends of service delivery?
 E.g. What is the demographic forecast of young people living in Newport services required to support needs of future service users?
 Prevention Prevent problems occurring or Do the objectives and actions undertaken prevent issues being faced by service users / communities now and in the future? getting worse.
 Are the solutions being provided today having an impact on the root causes of the problem(s)?
 Is the service area addressing areas of underperformance that will improve service delivery in the short term and long term?
 Integration Considering how public bodies' well-being objectives may impact Are service areas considering the goals of strategic partner organisations, the Public Services Board and wider regional / national objectives? upon each of the well-being goals, on their other objectives, or on the objectives of other public bodies.
 Is the progress of delivery against objectives aligned with that of other Council service areas, strategic partners and that of other organisations?
 Collaboration Acting in collaboration with any Who does the service area collaborate with (Internal / external) to deliver objectives and actions? other person (or different parts of the organisation itself).
 What are the lessons learned and benefits from collaborative working?
 How does collaboration benefit the Council and service users in the long term?
 E.g. resource, knowledge, expertise, value for money, outcome(s) for the service user.
-Involvement The importance of involving people with an interest in How are the views of the service user / wider community and partners being considered in the delivery of services and activities? achieving the well-being goals, and ensuring that those people How does the feedback of service users, citizens and businesses improve their experience and ensure lessons are learned?
+Involvement The importance of involving people with an interest in How are the views of the service user / wider community and partners being considered in the delivery of services and activities? achieving the well-being goals, and ensuring that those people reflect the diversity of the area How does the feedback of service users, citizens and businesses improve their experience and ensure lessons are learned? which the body serves.
+How do you ensure the views of vulnerable and marginalised communities taken into consideration on decision making?